Effective date: May 2022

 These cookies cannot track browsing activity on other websites and the information they collect may be anonymized – but they will be able to identify a user’s device.
 These cookies will remain on a user’s device until the user chooses to clear them.
 If a user chooses to do this, they will need to re-enter their details the next time they visit the website.

 These cookies will collect information about a user’s browsing habits and allow the website owner to show the user adverts while they are browsing the website or other websites on the internet.
 They are set by the website owner or by third parties acting on behalf of the website owner and last for variable periods of time.

 They may be used to deliver targeted advertisements to website users or to limit the number of times a visitors will see an ad.
 They are usually placed by advertising networks with the website operator’s permission.
 They remember that a visitor has visited a website and this information is shared with other organizations such as advertisers.
 These cookies typically stay on your computer until you delete them (see below).

 These cookies are set by social media services and are added to a website to allow website users to share content with their friends and connections.
 These cookies can track browser use across websites to build a profile of a visitor’s interests.
 This may impact the content and messages seen on other websites.

-You can manage your Cookie preferences via our Cookie Preference Centre.
+You can manage your cookie preferences via the Cookie settings link in the website footer.